haxtheweb/desktop/README.md

 # HAX The Desktop
-HAX The Desktop runs haxcms-nodejs and it's express based engine wrapped in electron.
+HAX The Desktop runs haxcms-nodejs and its express based engine wrapped in electron.

 ![HAXcms nodejs backend](screenshots/haxcms-nodejs.png)